aarontnakamura/Speech-recognition/README.md

 # Speech-recognition

+use convert file if the audio file is not .wav

 works for japanese audio files.

 it does not really take whole long speech. maybe only less than 30 seconds.